 Should My Dog Sleep in My Bed?

-By Ryan Llera, BSc, DVM; Lynn Buzhardt, DVM
+By Krista Williams, BSc, DVM, CCRP; Ryan Llera, BSc, DVM; Lynn Buzhardt, DVM

 Should my dog sleep in my bed?

 Pet owners everywhere ask this question.
-Some people say, “Yes”.
-Some say, “No”.
-The real answer is: It depends.
+Some people say “yes”, some say “no”.
+The real answer is: it depends.
+It depends on your dog’s health and your health.

-Point: Some dog owners do not sleep as well with their dog in the bed.
+Sleep: Some dog owners do not sleep well with their dog in the bed.
 Light sleepers are awakened when their dog rolls over, kicks, or scratches.
 Others are annoyed when their dog snores too loudly.
 Lack of sleep can make you grumpy and impact the immune system, which can affect your overall health.
 Dogs do not suffer from lack of sleep, even when they have a restless night, because they have time to nap during the day and make up for lost nighttime slumber.

-Counterpoint: Training your dog to sleep at your feet may minimize the disruption if he moves during the night.
-Many dog owners feel more secure and actually sleep better when snuggled next to their furry friends.
+Training your dog to sleep at your feet may minimize the disruption if he moves during the night.
+Many dog owners feel more secure and sleep better when snuggled next to their furry friends.
 Dogs tend to calm people and can lower blood pressure and stress levels.

 Dogs also provide a sense of safety.
 Heavy sleepers may rest better knowing that their canine companion will warn them of a nighttime emergency, such as a fire or an intruder.
 Dogs help insomniacs rest better, too.
 People who have difficulty sleeping report that the rhythmic breathing of their dogs helps them to sleep.
-And people who ordinarily sleep alone, feel better lying next to a warm living being.
+And people who ordinarily sleep alone feel better lying next to a warm living being.
 Whatever the reason, if a dog helps a person sleep better, that is a significant health advantage.

 Do I want to sleep with my dog?